-Amici Current and Former Prosecutors and Law Enforcement Leaders file this brief as Amici Curiae in support of Plaintiffs-Appellees.1 Amici are criminal justice leaders who have extensive expertise in law enforcement, prosecution, and cooperative federal-state law enforcement activities.2 They are intimately familiar with the challenges of performing critical law enforcement and governance functions in communities where immigrants fear the police and are vulnerable to exploitation and crime.
-Amici represent jurisdictions from across the country that understand the challenges of meeting local community needs and protecting public safety.
+Amici Current and Former Prosecutors and Law Enforcement Leaders file this brief as Amici Curiae in support of Defendants.1 Amici are criminal justice leaders who have extensive expertise in law enforcement, prosecution, and cooperative federal-state law enforcement activities.
+They are intimately familiar with the challenges of performing critical law enforcement and governance functions in communities where immigrants fear the police and are vulnerable to exploitation and crime.
+Amici represent jurisdictions from across the country that understand the challenges of protecting local community needs and public safety.